Kolhun/PetDraw/README.md

 ```
 source .venv/bin/activate
 ```
+Then you can follow step 2 of the previous installation method
 # Other
 All models will be loaded automatically at startup.
 If you want to change the download directory, you can add --model-dir.
 Additional documentation can be found [here](https://www.iopaint.com/install/download_model)